 - Prepare your chapter's monthly Chapter Check-In.
-You should keep a copy for your files.
 You should also include a photograph of your chapter members in action.
-Make sure that website release forms are on file in the state office so photos can be published on the state website. - > Send newsworthy items to the national FBLA publication, Tomorrow's Business Leader. - Publicize your chapter's community or school service project in your local paper. - ➤ Keep complete files of all your monthly Chapter Check-Ins in order to assist in the preparation for the Local Chapter Annual Business Report, and/or the "Go for ND Gold" application. - Create or update the design of your chapter's website. - Maintain and update your chapter's website on a regular basis. - Make sure your chapter's website is linked to the state website. - Work with each chapter officers and advisers for ideas and suggestions.
+Make sure that website release forms are on file in the state office so photos can be published on the state website. - Submit newsworthy items to the national FBLA publication, Tomorrow's Business Leader. - Publicize your chapter's community or school service project in your local paper. - Keep complete files of all your monthly Chapter Check-Ins in order to assist in the preparation for the Local Chapter Annual Business Report, and/or the "Go for ND Gold" application. - Create or update the design of your chapter's website. - Maintain and update your chapter's website on a regular basis. - Make sure your chapter's website is linked to the state website. - Work with chapter officers and advisers for ideas and suggestions.